 Part 4 Part 3

-Electronic circuit layouts is an exception.
+Electronic circuit layouts are an exception.

 In addition, one can expect a time delay of at least some duration, depending on an examiner's workload.
-In the case of patents this duration can be considerable.
+In the case of Patents, this duration can be considerable.

 Following is a brief description of other Intellectual Property categories.